blackbrokkoli/_mvi_mappr/README.md

 ## How to run via docker

+### Pre-run setup(Do this if you're running for first time, or if there are any changes to the code)
+1) `docker-compose stop` - stops the running services, if any.
-* `docker-compose build` - build the relevant images.
+2) `docker-compose build` - build the relevant images.
 Required if any of the source file changes.
 It takes awhile so be patient

+### Run openmappr
 * `docker-compose up` - start the various services and get the project running.
-Once the project is running, open http://localhost:8080 and login as `user@mappr.io` with password `woot`
+Once the project is running, open http://localhost:8080 and login as `user@mappr.io` with password `woot`.

+Note:- This is actually a server running, so don't kill the terminal unless you want to exit.

+### Exit openmappr
+* Press 'Ctrl-C' at the terminal to exit.

 ## Sever-side Organization